-The SSIS ForEach Loop container will repeat the control flow task for N number of times, which is similar to Foreach loop in any programming language.
-The SQL Server Integration Services provides 8 types of enumerators and In this article we will show you the steps involved in configuring the SSIS ForEach Loop File Enumerator.
+The SSIS ForEach Loop container will repeat the control flow task for N number of times, which is similar to the Foreach loop in any programming language.
+The SQL Server Integration Services provides eight types of enumerators, and In this article, we will show you the steps involved in configuring the SSIS ForEach Loop File Enumerator.

-We have File System Task Folder inside the Documents drive and Our task is to load data from text files to SQL Server table.
-Below screenshot shows you the files inside that folder.
+We have File System Task Folder inside the Documents drive, and Our task is to load data from text files to SQL Server table.
+The below screenshot shows you the files inside that folder.

-Following screenshot will show you the data inside the Employee4.txt file.
+The following screenshot shows the data in the Employee4.txt file.

 SSIS ForEach Loop File Enumerator

-In this example, we will enumerates those Employee text files and extract the data present in that files and load them into SQL table.
-In order to do so, First Drag and drop the Foreach Loop Container into the Control Flow region as shown below
+In this SSIS ForEach Loop File Enumerator example, we will enumerates those Employee text files and extract the data present in that files and load them into the SQL table.
+To do so, First Drag and drop the Foreach Loop Container into the Control Flow region

 Double click on it will open the Foreach Loop Editor to configure it.
 Within the General tab, Please specify valid and more meaningful Name and Description.

-From the below screenshot you can observe that, we are selecting FILE SYSTEM TASK FOLDER folder in our E Drive.
-Click OK button to select it.
+From the below screenshot, you can observe that we are selecting the FILE SYSTEM TASK FOLDER folder in our E Drive.
+Click the OK button to select it.

-TIP: If you want to work with all extensions then use *.* wildcard
+TIP: If you’re going to work with all extensions then use *.* wildcard

-List of properties under Retrieve File Names are:
+List of properties under Retrieve File Names option in SSIS ForEach Loop File Enumerator are:

-- Name Only: If you select this option, Foreach loop will store File name in the variable.
-For example, Employee1
+- Name Only: If you choose this option, the Foreach loop will store Filename in the variable.
+For instance, Employee1

-- Fully Qualified: If you select this option, Foreach loop will store Path, File name and extension in the variable.
+- Fully Qualified: If you select this option, the Foreach loop stores Path, Filename, and extension in the variable.
 For example, E:\Folder Name\Employee1.txt.
-From the below screenshot you can observe that, we are selecting this option.
+From the below screenshot, you can observe that we are selecting this option.

-- Traverse subfolders: If you want to check the sub folders then Please check mark this option
+- Traverse subfolders: If you want to check the subfolders, please checkmark this option

 Next, we have to store the file names in a variable so that we can use them in our Data Flow Task.
-In order to do that, go to Variable Mappings section and select the user variable (if any) or create new variable as we shown below
+To do that, go to Variable Mappings section and select the user variable (if any) or create a new variable

-Once you click on the <New Variable..>, Add Variable window will be opened to create new variable.
-In this example, we require variable to store the File path, File Name and its extension so we are creating string variable and assigned the name as EmployeeFile_Name.
-Click OK to finish creating string variable.
+Once you click on the <New Variable..>, the Add Variable window will open to create a new variable.
+In this example, we require variables to store the File path, File Name, and its extension.
+So, we are creating a string variable and assigned the name as EmployeeFile_Name.
+Click OK to finish creating a string variable.

-Now select the newly created variable and assign it to index 0 as we shown in below screenshot.
-Once you are done, Click OK to finish configuring the Foreach Loop Container.
+Now select the newly created variable and assign it to index 0.
+Once you completed, click OK to finish configuring the Foreach Loop Container.

-Next, Drag and drop the Data Flow Task from toolbox to Foreach loop container and rename it as SSIS Foreach Loop File Enumerator.
+Next, Drag and drop the Data Flow Task from the toolbox to the Foreach loop container and rename it as SSIS Foreach Loop File Enumerator.

-Double click on Flat File Source in the data flow region will open the Flat File Source Editor to configure the connection manager settings.
-If you haven’t created Flat File Connection Manger before click on the New button will open the Flat File Connection manager Editor.
-From the below screenshot you can observe that, we are selecting Employee1 text file from our File System Task folder.
+Double click on Flat File Source will open the Flat File Source Editor to configure the connection manager settings.
+If you haven’t created Flat File Connection Manager, click on the New button will open the Flat File Connection Manager Editor.
+From the below screenshot, you can observe that we are selecting the Employee1 text file from our File System Task folder.

 Click on columns tab to preview the column data and alter the row and column delimiters.

-Click OK button to close the Flat File Source Connection manager Editor and Click on Flat File Source Editor columns tab to verify the columns.
-In this tab we can uncheck the unwanted columns also.
+Click OK button to close the Flat File Source Connection manager Editor, and Click on Flat File Source Editor columns tab to verify the columns.
+In this tab, we can uncheck the unwanted columns.

 Before we start executing the task, we have to change the Connection string settings of a Flat File Connection Manager.
-Because, up to now we configure the Flat File connection manager to select the single file (i.e., Employee1.txt file).
-But our task is to select Employee1, Employee2, Employee3 and Employee4.
+Because, up to now, we configure the Flat File connection manager to select the single file (i.e., Employee1.txt file).
+But our task is to choose Employee1, Employee2, Employee3, and Employee4.
 It means we have to assign the File names dynamically.
 And to do this, we have to alter the connection manager setting.

-Please select the Flat File Connection Manger from the Connection Managers pane and right-click on it will open the Context menu.
-Please select the Properties option as we shown below.
+Please select the Flat File Connection Manager from the Connection Managers pane, and right-click on it will open the Context menu.
+Please choose the Properties option.

-Click on the Expressions property will open the property Expressions Editor.
+Click on the Expressions property will open the Property Expressions Editor.
 Here we have to configure the Connection String settings.
-So, select the Connection manger property from drop down box and click on the … button as shown below.
+So, select the Connection manager property from the drop-down box and click on the … button.

 Once you click on the … button, it will open the Expression Builder to build the expression.
-Here we are dragging the EmployeeFile_Name variable as expression.
-Because, it holds the Full path of each and every text file present in the File system task folder.
+Here we are dragging the EmployeeFile_Name variable as an expression because it holds the Full path of every text file present in the File system task folder.

 Click OK to finish configuring the SSIS ForEach Loop File Enumerator package.
 Let us Run the package